 AAdvantage MileUp Credit Card

-I tend to avoid company-affiliated credit cards, but after careful consideration and research, I decided to get the American Airlines AAdvantage MileUp credit card offered by Citibank.
-While the 80,000 bonus miles sign-up bonus on the AAdvantage Platinum Select sounded enticing, I opted for the MileUp card because it has no annual fees, and the purchases that qualify for double miles better suit my lifestyle.
+I tend to avoid company-affiliated credit cards, but after careful consideration, I decided to apply for the American Airlines AAdvantage MileUp credit card from Citibank as a way to earn more miles and loyalty points.
+While the 80,000-mile sign-up bonus on the AAdvantage Platinum Select sounded enticing, I opted for the MileUp card because it has no annual fee, and the purchases that qualify for double miles better suit my lifestyle.

 Double Your Earnings

 Air travel is where card users will notice the most significant gains with an AAdvantage credit card.
-First, you earn 2 miles per $1 spent on eligible American Airlines purchases when using the credit card.
-Then, after completing your flight, you earn additional miles based on the fare and your status level.
+First, you earn 2 miles for every $1 spent on eligible American Airlines purchases with the credit card.
+Then, after completing your flight, you earn additional miles based on the fare amount and your status level.

 Example: For a recently purchased short-haul flight, I earned 2X miles with my AAdvantage MileUp card, and then I earned additional miles after completing my trip.
 The flight itself earned 2,555 miles, and the ticket purchase earned 1,156 miles (2 miles per $1), for a total of 3,711 miles.